flyingdutchman/EasyMidiSampler/README.md

 # Easy Midi Sampler

-This program can take a midi peripheric and assign a sound to each midi note input
+This program can take a midi peripheric and assign a clip to each midi note input